-A cover letter for job can be of various types.
-It depends on the type of job search you are looking for.
 Suppose, if you are directly applying for a job to the HR executive then you should send an application letter and if you are searching a job in a particular company then you should write a letter of interest.

 - Application letter: A cover letter which is written for a specific job position.

 - Letter of interest: Also called prospecting letter that inquires about possible openings in an organization.

 - Referral letter: Referral cover letters are written on basis of any reference of a person who suggested to the job.